-The most common way family members are compensated for caregiving is through Medicaid Home and Community Based Services Waivers (HCBS Waivers).
-Most, but not all, states offer HCBS Waivers.
+The most common way family members are compensated for caregiving is through Medicaid Home and Community-Based Services Waivers (HCBS Waivers).
+Most states offer HCBS Waivers.
 As the name indicates, services are provided in the home and community.
-This is ideal for those with dementias who do not require 24-hour supervision and prefer to remain living in their home.
+This is ideal for those with dementia who do not require 24-hour supervision and prefer to remain living in their home.
 Many HCBS Waivers allow for “consumer direction”, also called self-direction.
-This means when it comes to choosing a personal caregiver, the Medicaid beneficiary can self-direct or choose whomever they want.
+This means that your loved one can choose who they want as their caregiver.
 They can choose a family member, often an adult child or sometimes even a spouse to assist them with everyday tasks.
 This might include helping the senior with dementia pick seasonally appropriate clothing to wear, reminding him or her of doctor appointments and providing transportation, choosing and preparing healthy meals, and doing laundry and light housecleaning.

 Medicaid provides the care recipient with a financial allowance instead of providing them with care services (this was originally referred to as a Cash & Counseling program).
 That means that Medicaid compensates the caregiver or family member from the allotted budget.
 Medicaid waivers have limited enrollment, so often there are waitlists.

 2) Medicaid State Plans / Regular Medicaid

-Medicaid state plan services often higher more strict financial eligibility criteria than a state’s HCBS Waivers, but these programs are entitlements.
-Meaning, these programs do not limit enrollment so there are no waitlists.
+Medicaid state plan services often have more strict financial eligibility criteria than a state’s HCBS Waivers, but these programs are entitlements.
+That means that these programs do not limit enrollment so there are no waitlists.